How can I buy bee-friendly rapeseed oil?

 If you’d like to cut down on the food miles by buying from a producer in the North West, we now have two varieties of bee-friendly rapeseed oil to choose from: Calvia produced near Macclesfield and Wignall’s Yallo from Standish near Wigan.

 Calvia is stocked by Nixon’s Farm Shop (Cheadle), Back’s Deli (Heaton Moor), On the Eighth Day (Oxford Road) and Village Greens (Prestwich).
-Wignall’s Yallo can be found in Cantor’s (Chorlton), and if you’re ever in west Lancashire Merlin’s at Burscough apparently stock Wignall’s Yallo.
+If you’re ever in west Lancashire, Merlin’s at Burscough apparently stock Wignall’s Yallo.
 We’ll let you know if we find out anywhere local that also stocks it.

 You can find out more about the issues regarding rapeseed oil in our Shoppers’ Guide.